baobabsoluciones/cornflow/docs/source/deploy/simultaneous.rst

 New environment variables must also be taken into account for services running in Celery mode::

     EXECUTOR - Airflow execution mode.
 In this case the value it should have is Celery.
-    FERNET_KEY - A fernet key is used to encrypt and decrypt tokens managed by aiflow.
+    AIRFLOW__CORE__FERNET_KEY - A fernet key is used to encrypt and decrypt tokens managed by aiflow.
 All airflow related services must have the same key value.
     AIRFLOW__CELERY__BROKER_URL - CeleryExecutor drives the need for a Celery broker, here Redis is used.

 For running with CeleryExecutor execute this command::